atechnology-company/akh/README.md

 - bumped engine to gemini 2.5 flash
 - shake to switch page on mobile
 - updated page switcher
+- added umami analytics, i just want to see traffic
 - and more optimisations and bug fixes

 ### 0.3.1